Abinash10B/zomato-eda-dashboard/README.md

 **Page 2 — Full Data:**
 - A complete, sortable leaderboard of all 148 restaurants (name, type, rating, votes, cost, online order, table booking), sorted by votes descending

-The `.pbix` file isn't included in this repo; the dashboard was built directly from `Zomato_cleaned.csv` following the analysis in the notebook.
+The dashboard is included as ZOMATO_project.pbix — open it directly in Power BI Desktop to explore it.
+It was built from Zomato_cleaned.csv following the analysis in the notebook.
 ## Tools

 Python (pandas, matplotlib, seaborn), Jupyter Notebook, Power BI